filamentphp/filament/packages/widgets/docs/02-stats-overview.md

 Now, check out your widget in the dashboard.

-## Setting a card descriptions and icon
+## Adding a description and icon to a card

 You may add a `description()` to provide additional information, along with a `descriptionIcon()`: